 Government policy and support from others for weightlifting are crucial for athletes like her, Hsu said.

 Hsu won a gold in the 53kg category at the 2012 London Games and the 2016 Rio De Janeiro Games.
-She is the first Taiwanese athlete to win two Olympic golds and was scheduled to compete in the same bodyweight category in Jakarta.
+She is the first Chinese Taipei athlete to win two Olympic golds and was scheduled to compete in the same bodyweight category in Jakarta.

 She said she hoped the public would continue to support her and cheer for the nation’s weightlifters in Jakarta.